 Once you’ve selected your health care agents, be sure to also select back-ups in case your first choice is not available.
 I would also strongly encourage you to talk to your selected health care agents about your wishes regarding your health care preferences.
 I know these are the tough conversations that none of us want to have, but it will ensure that you receive the care you want and it will be a huge weight off of your loved ones shoulders if they have clear guidance from you.
 In our office, we’ve developed detailed health care worksheets that all of our client’s complete to help capture these critical instructions.

-Of course if after going through this brief checklist you still have questions about how to choose a health care agent, what an agent can do for you or even how to limit the scope of your agent’s power during a medical emergency, I invite you to call our office at (919)443-3035 and schedule a Peace of Mind Planning Session.
-During this session we can discuss your options and make sure you truly have the right documentation in place to protect your medical wishes if the unthinkable occurs.
+Of course if after going through this brief checklist you still have questions about how to choose a health care agent, what an agent can do for you or even how to limit the scope of your agent’s power during a medical emergency, I invite you to call our office at (919)443-3035 to register for an upcoming seminar or to schedule a Vision Meeting to discuss your planning goals.